seakers/ner/README.md

 ## PP (Possible Problems)
 - Presence or absence of hash symbol could affect the ability of the model to recognize an entity.
+- Commands with multiple parameters should have some kind of logic exclusion (ex: bla bla from 2019 to 2002 should not be allowed)

 ## To Do
 - Change 'vassar_something' for 'something' when it corresponds